Suryansh-Dey/llms-client/README.md

 ### Features
 - Automatic context management
+- Inbuilt markdown to parts parser enables AI to see markdown images or files, even if they are from your device storage!
 - Vision to see images
 - Code execution by Gemini
 - File reading like PDF or any document, even audio files like MP3
 - Function call support
-- Inbuilt markdown to parts parser enables AI to see markdown images or files, even if they are from your device storage!
+- Thinking and Safety setting

 ## Basic usage
 ```rust